sahilmalhotra0510/io/active.md

 We're meeting on Sunday at 11PM EDT, and again on Thursday at Noon EDT.

-The meetup link is always the same: https://model.earth/io/coders
+The meetup link here is always the same: https://model.earth/io/coders

-Please let me know if Sunday works for you, and let me know which of the following you are interested in: Javascript, React, D3, Leaflet, Python, Forecasting with ML
+Let me know if Sunday evening works for you, and also let me know which of the following you are interested in: Javascript, React, D3, Leaflet, Python, Forecasting with ML

 Here are our active projects:
 https://model.earth/io